fablab-wue/piTelex/README.md

 <img src="https://raw.githubusercontent.com/wiki/fablab-wue/piTelex/img/V.10.JPG" width="120px" align="right">

-As side effect teletypes with **V.10 interface** (like TeKaDe FS200 / FS220) can also be connected to USB-to-RS232-adapter with a DIY adapter cable.
-The V.10 interface is completely handled by the software.
-(No FAG200 is needed)
+As side effect teletypes with **V.10 interface** (like TeKaDe FS200Z / FS220Z) can also be connected to a USB-to-RS232-adapter with a simple DIY adapter cable.
+The V.10 interface control lines are completely handled by the software (No FAG200 is needed).

 <img src="https://raw.githubusercontent.com/wiki/fablab-wue/piTelex/img/ED1000SC.JPG" width="120px" align="right">

 Another playground is the **ED1000 interface** used by (more) modern teletypes (like Siemens T1000, T1200 or SEL Lo2000, Lo3000).
 It is based on frequency-shift-keying (FSK) and is handled by a USB sound card, a few passive components and a lot of software.

-##### Software
+#### Software

 The other part is the Python software to send and receive the serial data (50 baud, 5 data-bits) and decode the "**Baudot-Murray-Code**" character set (also called "CCITT-2" or "ITA2") to ASCII.